 Everything you need to know about 5G

-Even though 5G roll-out is still years away, lately it seems to be dominating the technology news (see Incremental 5G progress announcements reach new levels of mania), leaving our customers questioning; what does 5G mean for me and my business?
+Even though 5G roll-out is still years away, lately it seems to be dominating the technology news (see Incremental 5G progress announcements reach new levels of mania).
+This has left our customers questioning; what does 5G mean for me and my business?

 What is 5G?

-There’s a reason it’s being referred to as ‘fibre without fibre’.
-Initial testing for 5G has been very promising.
-The likes of Samsung have already reported speeds of up to 7.5Gbps, Nokia 10Gbps and an astonishing 1Tbps from the University of Surrey.
-It’s worth bearing in mind however, these tests took place under lab conditions – think along the lines of a cars advertised MPG, luring you in with the promise of driving from London to the Shetland Islands on a single tank of petrol – once you take into consideration the likes of excess traffic and poor environmental conditionals you’ve made it to the Watford Gap before having to shell out your hard earned cash on extra fuel.
+It’s worth bearing in mind however, these tests took place under lab conditions – think along the lines of cars advertised MPG, luring you in with the promise of driving from London to the Shetland Islands on a single tank of petrol.
+Once you take into consideration the likes of excess traffic and poor environmental conditionals, you’ve made it to the Watford Gap before having to shell out your hard earned cash on extra fuel.

 Realistically, by the time the standard has been defined and technology has been fully developed, we can expect speeds of up to 10Gbps.
 This is still incredibly impressive when you consider that 4G offers average speeds of 15Mbps in the UK.

 When will I get 5G?

 With the Internet of Things continuing to boom, more and more people investing in wearable technology.
 As well as this, the imminent introduction of driverless cars, the demand for faster, more reliable connections is more prevalent than ever.

 Mobile networks are under increasing pressure to deliver a seamless service that supports the latest technologies.
 It’s well known they’re already struggling when it comes to both speed and capacity – something that needs to be addressed before they can seriously consider rolling out an even more data-hungry service.